 Developing Yoga-urt took over three years of research, building her business plan, and finding funding, although she was turned down many times, including by her family.
 During this time, Melissa developed skills in business planning, budgeting, marketing, everything related to opening up a restaurant, never giving up on her dream.
 She worked closely with Pacific Coast Regional Small Business Development Center (PCR-SBDC) and SCORE, both part of the Small Business Administration (SBA) and dedicated to helping launch small businesses, which nurtured her entrepreneurial skills, and it was ultimately PCR-SBDC who helped finance her business.
 Melissa blogs her entrepreneurial path at journeytoyoga-urt.com.

 Melissa notes, "For me, Yoga-urt is about community, love, and providing nourishment for people coming together to live healthier lives.
-I hope that the local community as well as LA’s foodies and yogis come to our beautiful Kenneth Village neighborhood to check us out."
+I hope that the local community as well as LA’s foodies and yogis come to our stores in Glendale and Echo Park to check us out."